7 Factors That Influence Air Con Prices in Perth

 Are you on the lookout for the best air conditioner in Perth?
 You’ve probably noticed that it’s hard to find an exact price (including fitting) online.
 There’s a reason for that: the wide range of factors that affect the overall cost mean that professionals cannot provide an accurate quote without first surveying your building.
-In fact, anyone offering a quote without seeing your premises is putting your project at risk – what do you do when the turn up and decide they need to charge more?
+In fact, anyone offering a quote without seeing your premises is putting your project at risk – what do you do when they turn-up and decide they need to charge more?

-Getting an exact price might be impossible without a quote, but you can get a rough idea by understanding the factors that affect the cost, and this will help you have an informed conversation with your air conditioning professional.
+Getting an exact price might be impossible without a quote, but you can get a rough idea by understanding the factors that affect the cost, and this will help you have an informed conversation with your air con professional.
 Let’s take a look:

 (Want to skip straight to the quote?
 Contact Infiniti Air today and receive your FREE on-site quote within 48 hours)

 Factor 1: The Type of Air Con

 The type of air conditioner you purchase will have an impact on both the initial purchase price and your ongoing costs (see our section on efficiency below).
 An evaporative air conditioning system will be cheaper to install than a split-system air conditioner, and both will be cheaper than a ducted system.